 The Group accepts operational risk as a natural consequence of doing business.
-Mitigation techniques with respect to operational risk centre on the use of preventative and detective controls.
-Preventative controls are sought to either avoid a particular risk materialising or lessening its impact if it does.
+Mitigation techniques with respect to operational risk focus on the use of preventative and detective controls.
+Preventative controls are sought to either avoid a particular risk materialising or to lessen its impact if it does.
 Detective controls also provide value in helping to flag that a risk exposure is changing or is impacting business activities in a particular way.
 This allows corrective actions to be taken or planned to ensure that the risk exposure will not threaten the achievement of the strategic objectives of the Group.

-The Operational, Regulatory and Conduct Risk Committee provides oversight of the relevant risks across the Group.
+During the year the Group Operational, Regulatory and Conduct Risk Committee provided oversight of the relevant risks across the Group.

-The Group is currently undertaking a long-term transformation programme which will include investing in a new core operating systems infrastructure.
-This will help to improve processes for front-line staff, provide a platform for business growth and better serve customers and partners.
+The Group is currently undertaking a long-term transformation programme to ensure ongoing adequacy and effectiveness of material systems infrastructure and will include the implementation of a new core operating system.
+This will help to improve processes for front-line employees, provide a platform for business growth, and better serve customers and partners.

-In respect of regulatory and legal risk, this is managed by maintaining a strong ethical culture, an effective governance infrastructure and by embedding understanding of legal and compliance requirements.
+In respect of regulatory and legal risk, this is managed by maintaining a strong ethical culture, an effective governance infrastructure, a proactive compliance function and by embedding understanding of legal and compliance requirements.

 Conduct risk has long been considered an important risk, and part of the wider regulatory and legal risk universe.
-'Customer Promises' have been developed and a robust proposition review process ensures that the customer is at the heart of all activities and that products and services are developed, distributed and maintained ethically, transparently and offering value for money.
+'Customer Promises' have been developed by all SBUs within the Group and a robust proposition review process ensures that the customer is at the heart of all activities and that products and services are developed, distributed and maintained ethically, transparently and offering value for money.

-Information security risk and specifically cyber risk are also key operational risks for the Group.
-Cyber risk is a critical risk due to the ever changing types and increased levels of malicious attack seen in all industries.
-This risk is managed by a wide-ranging set of preventative and detective controls which are under constant review and the Group has a dedicated second line Cyber Security Officer.
+Information security and specifically cyber are also key operational risks for the Group.
+Cyber risk is critical due to the ever changing threats and increased volumes of malicious attacks seen across all types of businesses.
+This risk is managed by a wide-ranging set of preventative and detective controls which are under constant review and the Group has a dedicated Group Cyber Security and Business Continuity team.